Super Mario Run Launches for iPhone & iPad on Dec. 15

 launch in 151

-.
+countries and regions.
 Super Mario Run supports English,

 Japanese, German, French, Spanish, Portuguese, Italian, Dutch, Russian